-Sonu Sood evaded tax worth Rs 20 crore, says Central Board of Direct Taxes
+Actor Sonu Sood evaded tax worth Rs 20 crore, claim tax officials

-The Central agency said that bogus loans were used to make investments and acquiring properties.
+The central agency said that bogus loans were used to make investments and acquire properties.

 The Central Board of Direct Taxes on Saturday said that actor Sonu Sood and his associates had evaded tax worth over Rs 20 crore, ANI reported.